phoenixpinpoint/M-Task/README.md

 	2. Need new logo created preferably by artist.
 	3. Complete Implementation of project system.
 	4. Documentation!!!
+	5. Check the issue board if you would like to know more.

 ++Installation++
 	1. JRE/JDK 1.6 or newer